I think I qualify as a veteran broadcaster, having been on the radio and TV since the age of 20 in 1981.

 When I was 19 I moved to London to work at Premier Radio, producing, presenting, selling advertising and doing pretty much everything to learn as much as I could.
 I’ve presented sports shows, chart shows and done plenty of continuity announcing.

-After 6 years at Premier I then re-trained and I’m currently working in the military, but even through the past 19 years I’ve kept my interest going and have presented for BFBS Radio until recently.
+After 6 years at Premier I then re-trained for Church ministry, but even through the past 19 years I’ve kept my interest going and have presented for BFBS Radio until recently.
 I’ve a passion for 80’s and 90’s in particular and my radio DJ heroes are Steve Wright, Gary Davies and of course, Smashie & Nicey!

 Other passions in my life are my family, motorsport and NFL, and enjoy a good sea kayak too.